 The bootcamp covers:

-- How to find, recruit, and speak competently to developers as well as manage a team.
+How to find, recruit, and speak competently to developers and manage a team

-- Understanding how to think like a programmer so that you can future-proof your career.
+Understand how to think like a programmer so that you can future-proof your career

 What’s next?
 After this class you will:

-- Understand how the landscape of web development as well as how to find and managed developers
+Understand the landscape of web development as well as how to find and managed developers

 Who is this class for?

 You’re ready to add web developer into your toolkit and need to understand the process inside and out.
 You want to master the inner workings of the web and up your rates by offering your clients even more value.